-Whereas, the U.S. Treasury Department collects information regarding certain accounts maintained by U.S. financial institutions held by residents of Mexico and is committed to exchanging such information with the Ministry of Finance of Mexico and pursuing equivalent levels of exchange;
+Whereas, the Government of the United States of America collects information regarding certain accounts maintained by U.S. financial institutions held by residents of France and is committed to exchanging such information with the Government of the French Republic and pursuing equivalent levels of exchange;

-Whereas, the Parties are committed to working together over the longer term towards achieving common reporting and due diligence standards for financial institutions:
+Whereas, the Parties are committed to working together over the longer term towards achieving common reporting and due diligence standards for financial institutions;

-Whereas, the Parties acknowledge the need to coordinate the reporting obligations under their respective domestic laws to avoid duplicative reporting;
+Whereas, the Government of the United States of America acknowledges the need to coordinate the reporting obligations under FATCA with other U.S. tax reporting obligations of French Financial Institutions to avoid duplicative reporting;